 At the Queanbeyan Museum we tell the stories of our region and the people who lived here in the days before Australia became an independent nation, right up until the present day.

-Queanbeyan Museum has Re-opened Sunday afternoons 1 – 4pm
+QBN Museum is open Sunday afternoons 1 – 4pm

-Admission is FREE – however donations are most welcome.
+Admission is FREE – but donations are most welcome

 The Queanbeyan Historical Museum is located in the historic The Old Police Sergeant’s Residence 10 Farrer Pl, Queanbeyan.
 Built in 1876, this building replaced the former police barracks in Antill Street and served as the Police Sergeant’s Residence for close to 100 years.
 It was constructed by John Kealman, a well-known local builder, at a cost of £1,000.
 The bricks for the building, laid in English bond, were made by John Kealman at his own brickworks in nearby Garryowen.
 This is the residential area directly across from Queanbeyan Park, bordering on Campbell Street.
 The building is a good example of the Victorian Regency style of the late 19th Century and originally formed part of a complex of official Government buildings, including the courthouse and post office, since replaced by more modern buildings.
 The rear section of the building, the kitchens, were constructed around 1910.
 These later became quarters for the local detectives.
 The lean-tos on either side were added in the late 1950s.